 Nexans wins contract from French grid operator for offshore wind farm project

-For the subsea section, Nexans will supply two 23.5 km lengths of 225 kV three-core cable.
-The cable has hybrid armoring and incorporates a fiber-optic element to remotely monitor the health of the link and transmit information between the offshore wind farm and the onshore base.
+For the subsea links, Nexans will supply two 23.5 km lengths of 225 kV three‑core cable.
+Each system includes hybrid armoring and fiber‑optic monitoring sensors, which help track cable performance and relay data in real time.
+As a result, the installation will improve both reliability and communication between the offshore network and the onshore base.

 Share